 I have pretty much experienced all that there is in an amusement park.
 So I can honestly say that this is one of the most terrifying drop towers in the world, but also one of the most exhilarating.
 The feeling of adrenaline pumping through your system as you fall towards the ground is hard to beat.
 I would really recommend everyone who has the courage, to try Ikaros, says Johan Tidstrand, majority owner of Parks and Resorts Scandinavia.

 Icarus arrogance became his fall

-The name of this new Sky Jump is borrowed from the Greek mythology, where the master craftsman Daedalus, and his son Icarus attempted to escape their inprisonment from Minos, by constructing wings from feathers and wax.
+The name of this new Sky Jump is borrowed from the Greek mythology, where the master craftsman Daedalus, and his son Icarus attempted to escape their imprisonment from Minos, by constructing wings from feathers and wax.
 As he was flying towards his freedom, Icarus flew too close to the sun.
 The wax in his wings melted and he fell towards the ground.
-The top decoration of the drop tower will therefor consist of a golden sun, because the closer you get to the sun, the closer you get to the fall…
+The top decoration of the drop tower will, therefore, consist of a golden sun, because the closer you get to the sun, the closer you get to the fall…

 Ikaros will become Gröna Lund’s 31st ride